Getting a Library Card:

 - Reporting name and/or address changes to the library

 - Reporting lost or stolen library cards

-- Any item may be renewed two times unless there is an outstanding request for the title.
+- Any item may be renewed unlimited times unless there is an outstanding request for the title.

 - Materials may be renewed in person at any ACLA member library, by telephone, or online.

-- Any circulating material in any ACLA member library may be placed on reserve with the exception of reference and non-request items.
+- Any circulating material in any ACLA member library may be placed on reserve.

 - Requests can be made at the circulation desk, by telephone, or online.